Fine-grained uncertainty relation under the relativistic motion: Introduction

 \section{Introduction}

-The distinguishability of a quantum theory from its classical counterpart is formulated by the Heisenberg uncertainty principle \cite{H1}, which bounds our prediction ability for a quantum system.
-In terms of entropic measures, this uncertainty relation can be recast in a modern information-theoretical form \cite{H2}, which states that $H(Q)+H(R)\geqslant\log_2\frac{1}{c}$, where $H(Q)$ and $H(R)$ denote the Shannon entropy for the probability distribution of the measurement outcomes.
-Since the overlap $c$ between observables $Q$ and $R$ does not depend on specific states to be measured, the right-hand side (RHS) of the inequality provides a fixed lower bound and a more general framework of quantifying uncertainty than the standard deviations \cite{H3,H5}.
-Moreover, once using quantum memory to store information about the measured system, the entropic uncertainty bound could even be violated \cite{EUR2}.
-All these entropic uncertainty relations play an important role in many quantum information processing.
+The distinguishability of a quantum theory from its classical counterpart is formulated in Heisenberg uncertainty principle \cite{H1}, which bounds our prediction ability for a quantum system.
+In terms of entropic measures, it can be recast as \cite{H5} $H(Q)+H(R)\geqslant\log_2\frac{1}{c}$, where $H(Q)$ and $H(R)$ are the Shannon entropy for the probability distribution of measurement outcomes.
+Since the complementarity $c$ between observables $Q$ and $R$ does not depend on specific states to be measured, the r.h.s. of the inequality provides a fixed lower bound and a more general framework of quantifying uncertainty than standard deviations \cite{H2,H3}.
+Moreover, once using quantum memory to store information about the measured system, the entropic uncertainty bound could even be violated \cite{EUR2}, due to the entanglement between quantum memory and system.
+Such entropic uncertainty relation (EUR) plays an important role in many quantum information processes, e.g., quantum key distribution.

-However, constructed from the probability distribution of a measurement taken, entropic function is still a rather coarse way of measuring the uncertainty of a set of measurements (see Ref. \cite{REV} for a recent review).
-For instance, one can not distinguish the uncertainty inherent in obtaining any combination of outcomes for different measurements.
-To overcome this defect, a new form of uncertainty relation, i.e., Fine-Grained Uncertainty Relation (FGUR), has been proposed recently \cite{FGUR}.
-For a set of measurements labeled by $t$, associating with every combination of possible outcomes $\textbf{x}=(x^{(1)},\ldots,x^{(n)})\in\mathbf{B}^{\times n}$, there exist a set of inequalities
+Nevertheless, entropic function is still a rather coarse way of measuring the uncertainty of a set of measurements (see Ref. \cite{REV} for a recent review).
+For instance, with EUR, one can not distinguish the uncertainty inherent in obtaining any combination of outcomes for different measurements.
+To overcome this defect, a new form of uncertainty relation, i.e., fine-grained uncertainty relation (FGUR), has been proposed recently \cite{FGUR}.
+For a set of measurements labeled by $t$, associating with every combination of possible outcomes $\textbf{x}=(x^{(1)},\ldots,x^{(n)})$, there exist a set of inequalities

+where $\mathbf{B}^{\times n}$ is the set involving all possible combinations of outcomes, $p(t)$ is the probability of choosing a particular measurement, and $p(x^{(t)}|\rho)$ is the probability that one obtains the outcome $x^{(t)}$ after performing measurement $t$ on the state $\rho$.
+To measure the uncertainty, the maximum in function $\zeta_{\textbf{x}}=\max_{\rho}\sum_{t=1}^n p(t)p(x^{(t)}|\rho)$ should be evaluated over all states allowed on a particular system.
+It can be proved that one can not obtain outcomes with certainty for all measurements simultaneously when $\zeta_{\textbf{x}}<1$.
+Once inequality (\ref{FGUR}) is saturated, state $\rho$ is recognized as maximally certain state (MCS).